Connecting to FrSky Sport and FPort¶

 SERIALx_PROTOCOL be set for that port.

-some boards can have the FPort connected to the UARTs RX pin instead of TX pin as shown above.
-See FPort Receivers for more information.
+F7/H7 boards can have the FPort connected to the UARTs RX pin, instead of the TX pin as shown above, and use the UART’s SWAP option.
+F4 boards do not have this SWAP capability See FPort Receivers for more information.

 Bi-Directional Inverter cables¶